Noticias Telemundo (TV program): Noticiero Telemundo (1999–2016)

 Pedro Sevcec joined Noticias Telemundo to co-anchor the new in-house Noticiero Telemundo early evening newscast, joined by Maria Elvira Salazar, Salazar would leave the program in 2002, Ana Patricia Candani replaced Salazar (she had been anchoring Ocurrió Así).
 Later Candani left the program in 2004 to anchor Noticiero Telemundo Primera Hora (That program served as a placeholder show, as it was pre-empted on many of Telemundo's news-producing O&O stations and select affiliates, and was only aired on those that did not operate their own news department, or the network's national feed in markets where there was no in-market affiliate), with Sevcec anchoring the program solo for the remainder of his tenure as the program's lead anchor.
 The program established itself early on through various special project reports including "Crónicas de la Frontera" ("Chronicles from the Border"), in which correspondent Gustavo Mariel profiled immigrants risking their lives to cross into the United States–Mexico border to seek a better life, and "Ecstasy Un Viaje al Infierno" ("Ecstasy, A Voyage into Hell"), looking into the dangers of the party drug Rohypnol.

-On December 14, 2009, Sevcec announced his departure from Noticiero Telemundo and the network's news division, effective immediately; José Diaz-Balart (who had been serving as a co-host and news anchor for the morning program Cada Dia with María Antonieta ("Every Day with Maria Antonieta") until it was cancelled in May 2008) was named as his replacement and took over as main anchor on December 15; Diaz-Balart would subsequently add a new weekly Sunday morning talk show Enfoque to his duties in February 2010.
+On December 14, 2009, Sevcec announced his departure from Noticiero Telemundo and the network's news division, effective immediately; José Díaz-Balart (who had been serving as a co-host and news anchor for the morning program Cada Dia with María Antonieta ("Every Day with Maria Antonieta") until it was cancelled in May 2008) was named as his replacement and took over as main anchor on December 15; Diaz-Balart would subsequently add a new weekly Sunday morning talk show Enfoque to his duties in February 2010.

 Noticiero Telemundo began broadcasting in high definition on August 29, 2011, becoming the second of the three Spanish language network evening news programs to make the transition (almost one month after the network's newsmagazine Al Rojo Vivo made the transition to HD on October 4).
 Most news video from on-remote locations continued to be shot in standard definition at the time, while Telemundo's news bureaus underwent a conversion to HD, with all bureaus completing the transition in 2012.

 The program would return to using a two-anchor format on May 15, 2013, when Noticias Telemundo announced that María Celeste Arrarás would become Diaz-Balart's co-anchor on the program, while remaining anchor of Al Rojo Vivo; the move came after the news division appointed Arrarás to serve as an occasional co-anchor alongside and substituting for Diaz-Balart on the newscast beginning the previous December.
 Arrarás was co-anchor until 2016.